 As do some other disc boutiques, Scream Factory remasters films when necessary.
 They originally announced a plan to transfer the film from a 35mm fine grain, and then discovered that the final two reels were damaged.
 Searching under the Enemy from Space title, they did find more elements, but the disc text confirms that they went with the existing ‘solo’ print.
 Twenty years of video software advancements have fixed almost everything.
 That dark opening, a total mess in the old DVD, is now only a little grainy and a little dark — which is fine because the prologue is a day-for-night scene.
 The show now begins with a United Artists logo, which had been dropped from earlier video copies.

-The picture is far sharper, and widescreen formatting flatters cameraman Gerald Gibbs’ exacting compositions.
+The picture is far sharper, with widescreen formatting that flatters cameraman Gerald Gibbs’ exacting compositions.
 My copy incorrectly lists 1:37 on the outside.
 Audio is clean, highlighting James Bernard’s quivering music score.
-It hasn’t dated and it’s even more nerve-jangling than his similar all-string compositions for The Quatermass Xperiment.
-With that track in place, the film’s tension never gets a chance to slacken.
+It’s even more nerve-jangling than his similar all-string compositions for The Quatermass Xperiment.
+With that track in place the film’s tension never gets a chance to slacken.

 The new scan improves the special effects as well.
 Those matte shots of the big dome are quite beautiful, and the images of the night sky are much sharper.
 The fantastic, Kaiju-like conclusion succeeds with a good miniature setting, which in the wide master shot has just enough detail to convince.
 Quatermass 2 should be considered a classic of British filmmaking, so we’re glad that Scream went to the trouble to give us the best possible iteration.
 Perhaps somebody will someday track down the original negative, but this copy is good.